 All of these have been shown to impact a person's interpersonal relationships and overall quality of life.

-This all sounds very negative, but there are solutions.
+This might sound daunting, but there are solutions.

 Given that it’s so normal, why is no one talking about it?

-Knowing about sex and our bodies, let alone discussing it has not been a priority in the past.
+Knowing about sex and our bodies, discussing it, and educating people have not been a priority in the past.
 So, it’s no surprise these issues are still largely missing from public conversation and our sexual education.

 On top of that, you have assumptions about what it is to be a man.
-That you should have always have a rock-hard, long-lasting erection when you want one.
-And that being a man comes hand in hand with having a high sex drive.
+That you should always have a rock-hard, long-lasting erection when you want one.
+And that being a man comes hand in hand with having a high sex drive and an interest in sex.
 Neither of which is true for any person.

 Female sexuality too has not been openly celebrated until recently.
 Just think, male masturbation is basically a “given” among boys going through puberty.
 But this conversation is largely absent among young women.
 Despite the fact that most women report doing it.